Special Needs Programme

 F.3

-To appreciate and respect others, but also recognise the need for self-protection
+To appreciate and respect others, but also recognize the need for self-protection

 15